The Rising of the Moon (film): 1921

-Sean Curran (Donal Donnelly) awaits his execution in Galway prison by the British during the "Black and Tan War".
+Sean Curran awaits his execution in Galway prison by the British during the "Black and Tan War".
 This is very unpopular with the Irish public who consider him a hero.
 A sizable crowd of nuns and other demonstrators continually parade around, chanting the rosary.
-The British warden (Joseph O'Dea) allows two "nuns" (Doreen Madden and Maureen Cusack), one of them claiming to be Curran's grieving "sister", to visit him briefly; the false sister (an American citizen) swaps clothes and places with Curran in his cell while the lights have gone out during a deliberately staged power outage.
-Unsuspecting Police Sergeant Michael O'Hara (Denis O'Dea) helps the pair exit into a waiting carriage.
+The British warden allows two "nuns", one of them claiming to be Curran's grieving "sister", to visit him briefly; the false sister (an American citizen) swaps clothes and places with Curran in his cell while the lights have gone out during a deliberately staged power outage.
+Unsuspecting Police Sergeant Michael O'Hara helps the pair exit into a waiting carriage.
 He notices that one is wearing high heels, but thinks little of it.
 When the executioner comes, Curran's false sister is revealed, but as an American, she is immune from arrest.

 The city is immediately sealed off as the manhunt for the fugitive begins.
 O'Hara is assigned to watch a section of the waterfront and daydreams of what he could do with the £500 bounty.
-Already conflicted by divided loyalties, he is visited by his overtly nationalistic wife (Eileen Crowe).
+Already conflicted by divided loyalties, he is visited by his overtly nationalistic wife.
 Then, fugitive Curran shows up in the evening disguised as itinerant ballad singer Jimmy Walsh.
 O'Hara is suspicious and has him sing; Curran chooses the patriotic "The Rising of the Moon".
 Despite his unconvincing rendition, he manages to slip away on a boat sent for him while O'Hara bickers with his wife.
 When the policeman sees Curran getting away, he starts to raise the alarm, then reconsiders and starts singing "The Rising of the Moon" himself.